 Mario Galindo was rated as one of the greatest Chilean fullbacks.
 He played 12 times for Chile between 1973 and 1982.
 He went to the World Cup Finals in 1974 and 1982.
 During his playing career, Galindo played at the club level for Colo Colo.
 He reached the Final of Copa Libertadores 1973.
 He also played for Everton(Chile) and Santiago Wanderers.

 Fernando Astengo was considered one of the best defenders in Chilean history.
 In 1988, he was voted as the best center-back in South America while playing for Gremio in Brazil.
 He also played for Colo Colo and Unión Española.
 In 1989, he received a 3 year ban for the Rojas incident vs Brazil.
 He played 18 times for Chile.

 CB: Alberto Quintano

 Alberto Quintano had 49 caps for Chile.
-He played in the 1974 World Cup Finals, forming a strong partnership with Elias Figueroa.
+He played in the 1974 World Cup Finals in West Germany, forming a strong partnership with Elias Figueroa.
 For his club career, he spent most of his career with Universidad de Chile.
-He went to play for Cruz Azul(Mexico) in 1971 and became one of the best defenders in Mexico.
+He went to play for Cruz Azul(Mexico) in 1971 and became one of the best defenders playing in the Mexican league.

 SW: Elias Figueroa